MDMI/Getting-Started/README.md

 For you MDMI pleasure we have developed extensions to the eclipse environment It can be install using the eclipse installer and this set up file
 << insert eclipse installer instructions>> and setup file
+or follow these instructions to install into existing eclipse
+<< insert instructuions here >>

+# Map
+MDMI runs on maps - here are the open source maps
+<<insert link to maps here >>